Sasanian Empire

-The Sasanian Empire (/səˈsɑːniən/), officially Eranshahr (𐭠𐭩𐭥𐭠𐭭𐭱𐭲𐭥𐭩 Ērānšahr, "Empire of the Iranians"), (Note: Book Pahlavi spelling: (ʾylʾnštr'); Inscriptional Pahlavi spelling: 𐭠𐭩𐭥𐭠𐭭𐭱𐭲𐭥𐭩 (ʾyrʾnštry), 𐭠𐭩𐭫𐭠𐭭𐭱𐭲𐭥𐭩 (ʾylʾnštry); Modern Persian: ایرانشهر whence the New Persian terms Iranshahr and Iran) was an Iranian empire that was founded and ruled by the House of Sasan from 224 to 651 AD.
+The Sasanian Empire (/sə.ˈsɑː.ni.ən/), officially Eranshahr (𐭠𐭩𐭥𐭠𐭭𐭱𐭲𐭥𐭩), (Note: Book Pahlavi spelling: (ʾylʾnštr'); Inscriptional Pahlavi spelling: 𐭠𐭩𐭥𐭠𐭭𐭱𐭲𐭥𐭩 (ʾyrʾnštry), 𐭠𐭩𐭫𐭠𐭭𐭱𐭲𐭥𐭩 (ʾylʾnštry); Modern Persian: ایرانشهر whence the New Persian terms Iranshahr and Iran) was an Iranian empire that was founded and ruled by the House of Sasan from 224 to 651 AD (the era of late antiquity).
 Lasting for over four centuries, the length of the Sasanian dynasty's reign over ancient Iran was second only to that of the Arsacid dynasty of Parthia which immediately preceded it.

 Founded by Ardashir I, whose rise coincided with the decline of Arsacid influence in the face of both internal and external strife, the House of Sasan was highly determined to restore the legacy of the Achaemenid Empire by expanding and consolidating the dominions of the Iranian nation.
-Most notably, after defeating Artabanus IV of Parthia at the Battle of Hormozdgan in 224, it began competing far more zealously with the neighbouring Roman Empire than the Arsacids had, thus sparking a new phase of the Roman–Iranian Wars.
+Most notably, after defeating Artabanus IV of Parthia at the Battle of Hormozdgan in 224, it began competing far more zealously with the neighboring Roman Empire than the Arsacids had, thus sparking a new phase of the Roman–Iranian Wars.
 These efforts by Sasanian rulers ultimately led to the re-establishment of Iran as a major power of late antiquity.

 At its zenith, the Sasanian Empire controlled all of modern-day Iran and Iraq and parts of the Arabian Peninsula, in particular Eastern Arabia and South Arabia, the Caucasus, the Levant, parts of Central Asia as well as parts of the Indian subcontinent.
 They maintained Ctesiphon as the capital city—as it had been under the Arsacids—for all but the first two years of their empire's existence, when Istakhr briefly served in this capacity.

 A high point in the history of Iranian civilization, the Sasanian Empire was characterized by a complex and centralized government bureaucracy and the revitalization of Zoroastrianism as a legitimizing and unifying ideal.
 This period saw the construction of many grand monuments, public works, and patronized cultural and educational institutions.
-Under the Sasanians, Iran's cultural influence spread far beyond the territory that it controlled, influencing regions as distant as Western Europe, Eastern Africa, and China and India.
+Under the Sasanians, Iran's cultural influence spread far beyond the territory that it controlled, influencing regions as distant as Western Europe, (Note: "Repaying its debt, Sasanian art exported its forms and motives eastward into India, Turkestan, and China, as well as westward into Syria, Asia Minor, Constantinople, the Balkans, Egypt, and Spain.")
+East Africa, China and India.
 It also helped shape European and Asian medieval art.

 Following the rise of Islam in Arabia, and a devastating war with the Byzantine/Eastern Roman Empire, the Sasanian Empire fell to the early Muslim conquests, which were initiated by Muhammad and continued under the Rashidun Caliphate.
 Although the Muslim conquest of Iran marked a significant religious and cultural shift in the nation's history, the Islamization of Iran enabled the gradual absorption of Sasanian art, architecture, music, literature, and philosophy into nascent Islamic culture, which, in turn, ensured and sustained the proliferation and evolution of Iranian culture, knowledge, and ideas throughout the growing Muslim world.